 This procedure is undertaken in day surgery and patients are able to go home on the same day.

-After a few weeks the recovery process is complete, but it can take up to six months for all signs of swelling and stiffness to fade.
+The recovery process is complete within a few weeks, but it can take up to six months for all signs of swelling and stiffness to fade.
 A physical therapy program may be provided by one of our physiotherapists to help combat prolonged stiffness.

-Given the small scale of the surgery, patients are able to go home the same day.
+Given the small scale of the surgery, patients are able to go home on the same day.

 As with all surgical procedures, trigger finger surgery does involve some risks.
 While your surgeon will take every precaution necessary to minimise risk, complications can occur that may have permanent repercussions.